Everything you ever wanted to know about the Balearic Islands

 The pearls of the Mediterranean

-Balearic Islands, composed of Mallorca, Menorca, Ibiza and Formentera, is one of the most chosen destinations in the western Mediterranean.
-Its dreamy coves, beautiful sunsets and an overflowing nature make this archipelago one of the best destinations in this area of Europe.
+The Balearic Islands are in fact a group of four different islands: Mallorca, Menorca, Ibiza and Formentera and there are one of the most chosen destinations in the western Mediterranean by wealthy travellers.
+Its dreamy coves, beautiful sunsets and overflowing nature make this archipelago one of the best destinations in this area of Europe.

 Their islands are places where one can get lost in their fishing villages, discover their movie landscapes or practice water sports and forget the crazy and fun nights.

-One of the best destinations to spend the summer is Ibiza.
+One of the best destinations to spend the summer in Ibiza.
 If you are looking for partying, this is the place.
-Apart from the mad nights, Ibiza also offers other activities, such as visiting its beaches and coves, enjoy the variety of dishes and the typical island drinks, as well as buying handcrafted items in their traditional markets.
+Apart from the mad nights, Ibiza also offers other activities, such as visiting its beaches and coves, enjoying the variety of dishes and the typical island drinks, as well as buying handcrafted items in their traditional markets.